 “The current designation made the bank treat this as weak collateral — it already cost us capital; the City shouldn’t add to that with full fees.”

-🟦 Attach the actual appraisal document. ⚠️ Use the corrected wording only — unfavorable / weak collateral / loan still closed — never “worthless.”
+✅ on disk Three appraisal documents are saved: Appraisal — 2127 S 10th St, AC25-369 (Revised), Valuation Reconsideration (Final), and the Appraisal Rebuttal Report. ⚠️ Use the corrected wording only — unfavorable / weak collateral / loan still closed — never “worthless.”

 A real program EIR — SCH# 1994023031 — already covers Land Use, Hazards, Recreation, Noise, Transportation, and Cumulative Effects. ✅ EIR exists & cited